-Chicago-based slide guitar virtuoso and singer-songwriter, Joanna Connor, who is best known as one of the reigning Queens of blues rock guitar, releases her 14th album ‘4801 South Indiana Avenue’ on Joe Bonamassa’s new independent blues record label Keeping The Blues Alive on 26th February 2021.
-The album is available to pre-order.
+Chicago-based slide guitar virtuoso and singer-songwriter, Joanna Connor, best known as one of the reigning Queens of blue rock guitar, releases her latest single “Bad News” which followed hot on the heels of her 14th album “4801 South Indiana Avenue”.
+The album was released on Joe Bonamassa’s new independent blues record label KTBA Records on Friday 26th February 2021.

 Says Joanna, “We chose the album title ‘4801 South Indiana Avenue’ because it was the actual street address of the hallowed funky blues sanctuary ‘Theresa’s Lounge.’
 We want the listener to open that door, walk in and feel to their core some of the magic that a place like that brought night after night.
 It was an honor to bring this to you, the listener.”